galangaidilakbar/todo/README.md

 ## Installation Guide

-To run this project on your machine, you need to do the following things:
+To get this project up and running on your machine, you need to do the following things:

 - Clone this repo `git clone https://github.com/Galangaidil/Todolist-Laravel-Vue.git`.
 - Open `.env.example` file and save as `.env`.